PeterPerhac/blog/_posts/2017-05-23-concurrent-futures.md

 } yield Seq(a, b, c).foreach(println)
 {% endhighlight %}

 This is the classic approach to sequencing asynchronous execution, where the outcome of one Future is used as input for the next.
 Doing a for-comprehension is making use of the monadic nature of the comprehended-over type.
-They rely on `flatMap` which takes care of binding the two futures together.
+For-comprehensions rely on `flatMap` which takes care of binding the two futures together.
 Futures created inside a for-comprehension will be running **serially,** not in parallel.

 ______